million12/docker-typo3-flow-neos-abstract/README.md

 Set to true to prune (`./flow site:prune`) and re-import ('./flow site:import ...`) site content each time container starts.
 Useful if you keep your Sites.xml versioned and in sync.

 **NEOS_APP_FORCE_PULL**

-### Custom build steps

-You might want to add extra steps to the standard ones provided by [configure-typo3-neos.sh](container-files/build-typo3-neos/configure-typo3-neos.sh) script.
-There are two ways to do that:

-1. Configure script will run ./build.sh from project's root directory.
-Make it executable and it will be run at the end of the process.
-2. If you need something bigger, more customised, you can use for that custom scripts added to `/config/init/*.sh`.
-The base image is designed that it runs all scripts from there.
-For example, script which configures TYPO3 Neos is run from [/config/init/20-init-typo3-neos-app](config/init/20-init-typo3-neos-app).
-Using this, you can easily add extra tasks before and/or after it.
 Default: `NEOS_APP_FORCE_PULL=false`
 Set to true to execute `git pull` command inside Neos root directory (preceded by git clean/reset to avoid any potential conflicts).
 This might be useful to ensure fresh/latest codebase of your app, even if the pre-installed image version is a bit outdated.
 Note: if you provided $TYPO3\_NEOS\_VERSION which is not a branch, the pull will fail.